 We have trained staff who can identify and respond to medical and mental health emergencies in our schools, which may include nurses, CPR and first aid responders, and staff members who are trained in Applied Suicide Intervention Skills Training and QPR (Question, Persuade, and Refer).

-Administrators and supervisors took ICS 100 Introduction to the Incident Command System for Schools and NIMS 700 National Incident Management System.
+Administrators and supervisors complete ICS 100 Introduction to the Incident Command System for Schools and NIMS 700 National Incident Management System.